Gangezilla/readings/databases/the-art-of-postgresql/1-structured-query-language.md

 PSQL implements a protocol level faciliy to send the static SQL query text separately from its dynamic arguments.
 An SQL injection when the database server is mistakenly led to consider a dynamic argument of a query as part of the query text.
 Sending those parts as separate entities over the protocol means the SQL injection is no longer possible.

 It's advisable that you read the documentation of your current driver and understand how to send SQL query parameters separate from the main SQL query text, this is a reliable way to never have to worry about SQL injection problems ever again.
-Never build a query string by concatenating your query arguments directly into your query strings
+Never build a query string by concatenating your query arguments directly into your query strings.

+SQL injection happens when the SQL parser is fooled into believing that a parameter string is in fact a SQL query.
+When the query lives in your app code, and the user-supplied params are sent separately on the network there's no way the SQL engine can get confused.

 ## Back to discovering SQL